santik/recipes-api/README.md

 Running all the tests and building the application:
 > mvn clean package

+or look at [Actions tab](https://github.com/santik/recipes-api/actions) of the repository for the latest builds

 ### Tests
 The codebase contains multiple Unit and Integration Tests.
 In combination, it provides the coverage almost 100%.